System Design Space

 Well-Architected frameworks matter because they turn the vague idea of a “good architecture” into a set of questions engineers can actually test.

-In practice, the chapter shows how AWS, Azure, and GCP frameworks can be used not as formal certification material, but as a working tool for design reviews and pre-production readiness, where security, reliability, performance, and cost have to be reconciled inside one trade-off system.
+In practice, the chapter shows how AWS, Azure, and Google Cloud frameworks can be used not as formal certification material, but as a working tool for architecture reviews and production-readiness checks, where security, reliability, performance, and cost have to be reconciled inside one trade-off system.

 For technical interviews and engineering reviews, it helps explain how provider-native services can genuinely speed up delivery while also increasing platform dependency and changing the cost of future architectural choices.